w3f/polkadot-spec/docs/chap-host-api.md

         (param ${s}{i}{g}{i}{32}{)}{\left({p}{a}{r}{a}{m}$\right.}msg i64) (param $key i32) (return i32))

 Arguments
-- `sig`: a pointer ([Definition 202](chap-host-api#defn-runtime-pointer)) to the buffer containing the 65-byte signature.
+- `sig`: a pointer ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer)) to the buffer containing the 65-byte signature.
 The signature is 65-bytes in size, where the first 512-bits represent the signature and the other 8 bits represent the recovery ID.

-- `msg`: a pointer-size ([Definition 203](chap-host-api#defn-runtime-pointer-size)) to the message that is to be verified.
+- `msg`: a pointer-size ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer-size)) to the message that is to be verified.

 - `key`: a pointer to the buffer containing the 33-byte compressed public key.